CristianQS/proyecto-fullstack-v3/README.md

   <img src="http://res.cloudinary.com/faus6rguez/image/upload/v1526487699/logo_ympqbb.png">
 </p>

+Create a room with no required registration and start making awesome presentations!

-sharedNet is a video collaboration tool that lets you have screen sharing effectively.The main goal of this project is to make live presentations easier for people.
-Sharing your screen with others, will fix the problemn of distance and just using the browser as the main tool.
-Create a room with no required registration and start sharing your screen!
+SharedNet is a video collaboration tool that lets you have screen sharing effectively.
+The main goal of this project is to make live presentations easier for people.
+Every person that connects to the same room will be able to share their screen.
+If a room is not already created, a user will connect in "admin" mode, allowing them to see the shared screens and in full screen.

 ## Frontend
 > A Vue.js project

-### Build Setup

 ``` bash
 # install dependencies